389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 Using the console
 -----------------

-The [Managing Servers with Red Hat Console](http://docs.redhat.com/docs/en-US/Red_Hat_Directory_Server/8.2/html/Using_Red_Hat_Console/index.html) manual provides information about setting up and using the console with an SSL enabled Admin Server.
+The [Managing Servers with Red Hat Console](http://docs.redhat.com/docs/en-US/Red_Hat_Directory_Server/8.2/html/Using_Red_Hat_Console/index.html) manual provides information about setting up and using the console with an TLS/SSL enabled Admin Server.

 Command line
 ------------

 The script mentioned above will generate the key/cert db for admin server and install it in the correct place.

-There are several files and directory entries which control if/how SSL is used with Admin Server and Console.
+There are several files and directory entries which control if/how TLS/SSL is used with Admin Server and Console.

 ### /etc/dirsrv/admin-serv/nss.conf (or admin-serv/config/nss.conf)

 Note: if you used the script above, this section is already done for you.

-If you want the admin server to start unattended with SSL, you must put the pin/password in a file for the admin server to use.
+If you want the admin server to start unattended with TLS/SSL, you must put the pin/password in a file for the admin server to use.
 First, create a file called /etc/dirsrv/admin-serv/password.conf (or with Fedora DS 1.0.4 /opt/fedora-ds/alias/password.conf).
 The format is

     internal:password